Richard Jenkins (engineer): Early years

 Jenkins was born in England to Australian parents.
 He was raised in Lymington, a small village near Southampton and on his grandfather's farm in Western Australia.
-He became interested in sailing and engineering at a young age: he was dinghy sailing at age 10, working on the last airworthy Short Sunderland flying boat at age 12, building an International Moth dinghy in his early teens, and doing design work for super maxi yachts while attending college.
+He became interested in sailing and engineering at a young age: he was dinghy sailing at age 10, working on the last airworthy Short Sunderland flying boat at age 12, building an International Moth dinghy in his early teens and doing design work for super maxi yachts while attending college.
 He first crossed the Atlantic when he was 16.
-He also helped to sail the Matthew, a replica of John Cabot’s 13th century galleon in which the explorer discovered the island of Newfoundland.
+He also helped to sail the Matthew, a replica of John Cabot’s 15th century caravel in which the explorer discovered the island of Newfoundland.

 World land speed record

 On 26 March 2009, Jenkins broke the world land-speed record for a wind-powered vehicle.
 He reached 126.1 mph (202.9 km/h) in his land yacht Greenbird on Ivanpah Lake, a dry lake in California's Mojave Desert.
 The previous record of 116 mi/h was set by Americans Bob Dill (engineer/designer) and Bob Schumacher (pilot/builder) on 20 March 1999, driving their wind-powered vehicle the Iron Duck in the same location.
 "Top speed is actually quite scary.
 The structure and tyre grip is all at the limit, so keeping it in a straight line under full control takes full concentration," Jenkins told The Guardian.

 Greenbird is the fifth iteration of the land yacht that was first known as Windjet.
 Greenbird is powered by a carbon composite wing that produces thrust similarly to how an airplane wing produces lift.

 Jenkins attempted to break the world record for sailing on ice on the frozen Canyon Ferry Reservoir in Montana with a vehicle adapted for ice.